-Submission to ICML 2012 will be entirely electronic, via a web site (not email).
-The URL and information about the submission process are available on the conference web site at http://icml.cc/2012/
+Submission to ICML 2014 will be entirely electronic, via a web site (not email).
+The URL and information about the submission process are available on the conference web site at http://icml.cc/2014/

-Paper Deadline: The deadline for paper submission to ICML 2012 is Friday, February 24, 2012, at 23:59 Universal Time (3:59 Pacific Daylight Time).
-If your full submission does not reach us by this date, it will not be considered for publication.
+Paper Deadline: The deadline for paper submission to ICML 2014 is at 23:59 Universal Time (3:59 Pacific Daylight Time) on the due dates (October 4, or January 31, depending on the review cycle).
+If your full submission does not reach us by this time, it will not be considered for publication.
 There is no separate abstract submission.